 DOS (Disk Operating System)

-DOS has been around almost 30 years.
-It was created by Bill Gates around 1980 and was sometimes called MS-DOS.
+DOS has been around almost 35+ years.
+It was created by Bill Gates around 1981 and was sometimes called MS-DOS.
+He actually started with code written earlier by Seattle Computer Products.
 The structure of DOS was influenced heavily by UNIX and consequently it has a UNIX command line feel to it, although much simpler.The first PC’s from IBM used this operating system until Windows came out in the mid 80′s.
 In order to remain compatible with older software Windows kept DOS under the hood so to speak.
 Now when we run DOS it is usually displayed in a window, as shown above, but could also be displayed full screen if one likes.
 In this section we will practice a few of the DOS commands withing the window.
 There are many tutorials on DOS on the Web.
 Just search google using “DOS tutorials” as your search string.
+As a further note, there are many versions of DOS (MS-DOS, PC-DOS etc) which appear to be the same but in fact are incompatible.

 1. This first practice session uses the commands mkdir, cd, and tree.
 Lets start by first going to drive C: if you are not already there.
 Type the command cd C:\ This will move you to drive C and give you the prompt C:\>.
 When you get this prompt type in the command dir to get a listing of the contents of this directory (the root directory in this case).
 The following is a partial display of what I generated on my machine.
 If you desire you can resize the window and move the side bar to make the entire directory visible on your machine.